Find Affordable College Courses

 Kirksville, MO

-Truman State University landed the #6 spot in the 2023 rankings for the best communication sciences programs.
-Truman State is a small public school located in the town of Kirksville.
+Truman State University ranked #6 on this year’s Best Communication Sciences Schools in Missouri list.
+Truman State is a small public school located in the remote town of Kirksville.

 While working on their degree, communication sciences majors at Truman State accumulate an average of around $16,204 in student debt.